jrasmusson/ios-starter-kit/basics/UITextField/UITextField.md

 # UITextField

-**ViewController.swift**
+`UITextField` it a basic `UIKit` control for entering text.
+When the user taps, a keyboard appears.
+Too dismiss the keyboard, call `resignFirstResponder` directly on the `UITextField`.

 ![Dismiss keyboard](https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UITextField/images/dismissing-keyboard.gif)

-`UITextField` gives you a give board for free.
-Two dismiss the keyboard when the user is done with it, call `resignFirstResponder` directly on the `UITextField` as shown below in func `buttonPressed`.
+**ViewController.swift**

 ```swift
 //